 For people with attentional difficulties such as ADHD, everyday life can feel like an endless cycle of challenging tasks.
 You make it to your work meeting for which you prepared extensively, only to realize that you left your notes at your home.
 You find that your friends and family are frustrated with your forgetfulness or inconsistently, even though you feel like you are doing everything that you can to make things work.
-Even more confusing to most is that you may have the highest IQ, the best job or education, be the most creative person at work, and yet there are small tasks left undone or things that go missing that seems to constantly fall through the cracks.
+Even more confusing to most is that you may have the highest IQ, the best job or education, be the most creative person at work, and yet there are small tasks left undone or things that go missing that seem to constantly fall through the cracks.

 Dr. Glazer does not view ADHD as a disability, but instead, as an alternative ability that can be used adaptively instead of holding a person back.
 She believes that many of the world's greatest thinkers, inventors and entrepreneurs have all had aspects of ADHD, and that this ability to hyperfocus to the neglect of the outside world is what has given them the advantage of being able to think outside of the box.
-For many people with ADHD, on the other hand, it is hard to tap into the adaptive side of ADHD because they are so distracted by everyday or have so many thoughts in so many directions that it is hard for them to focus on which one way to move forward.
+For many people with ADHD, on the other hand, it is hard to tap into the adaptive side of ADHD because they are so distracted by everyday life or have so many thoughts in so many directions that it is hard for them to focus on which one way to move forward.
 By integrating hypnosis with a variety of therapy techniques, Dr. Glazer helps individuals with ADHD calm their mind, identify goals, mitigate procrastination, and implement a plan moving forward so that they can have a more productive and satisfying life.

 No items found.